-We are actually working on a device to turn the lights off with the TV without needing a remote, and it should be available by summer of 2022.
+We are actually working on a device (for an additional charge) to turn the lights off with the TV without needing a remote, and it should be available by late 2023.
 For now, we have the following dimmer recommendations:

 1) Recommended dimmer for North America: Use the standard MediaLight IR dimmer to turn your lights on and off.
 If you have a universal remote, like Harmony, program the remote codes into the universal remote.
 To avoid some stray flashing even when the dimmer is set to the "off" position, set the TV's RS232C mode to "via serial."
 This will change the default behavior of the USB port to "always on" (for the most part).

 However, this setting is not available outside of North America, where Sony Bravia TVs lack an RS232C port.

 2) Recommended dimmer outside of North America: Request an alternative infrared dimmer, which behaves a bit better on TVs without the RS232C setting.
 It is not (yet) in the Harmony database, but you can add it via learning mode (you really only need to add the on/off commands).